WakiMak/trentent.github.io-forked/_posts/2016-01-19-citrix-director-7-7-is-giving-me-artifacts.md

   - Citrix Director
   - Internet Explorer
 ---
-We are still in a pilot-preupgrade phase of Citrix Director 7.7 and found an issue where we were getting artifacts with IE11. Â The artifacts manifested themselves like so:
+We are still in a pilot-preupgrade phase of Citrix Director 7.7 and found an issue where we were getting artifacts with IE11.
+The artifacts manifested themselves like so:

 <div>
 </div>